 Realistically, a non-native speaker will be earning $5 an hour or less teaching for online English companies.
 Remember, however, that you can always freelance teach and command your own rates.

 Who qualifies as a native speaker of English?

-First of all, there is quite a lot of disagreement about what constitutes a “native speaker”.
-Due to the colonialist and globalist history of the English language, the notion of a native speaker is problematic at best, and often just classist or racist.
+First of all, there is much disagreement about what constitutes a “native speaker“.
+Due to the colonialist and globalist history of the English language, the notion of a native speaker is problematic at best and often just classist or racist.

 What ESL Jobs for Non-native Speakers Can I Apply to?

 So, here are the top companies that will hire you even if you do not hold an American, British, Australian, Canadian (and so on) passport.